cosmos72/stmx/README.md

 - Try to use them, for example with `(ATOMIC (HW-TRANSACTION-SUPPORTED-AND-RUNNING?))`

-Note: as stated above, for hardware transactions to work you will need an Intel CPU that supports hardware transactions (TSX), a 64-bit unix-like operating system (tested on Linux x86_64) and a recent, 64-bit version of SBCL.
+Note: as stated above, for hardware transactions to work you will need an Intel CPU that supports hardware transactions (Intel TSX), a 64-bit unix-like operating system (tested on Linux x86_64) and a recent, 64-bit version of SBCL.

 Also, hardware transactions only work in compiled code - SBCL sometimes